tercasaskova311/jansaska/_pages/collaboration.md

 ## 1 — Company Bike Trips & Experiences

-Jan and his family run a professional bike school and MTB rental in the **Šumava mountains**.
+Jan and his family run a bike school and MTB rental in the **Šumava mountains**.
 Sponsors can benefit from:

 - **Custom-guided MTB tours** for your team or clients
 - **E-bike or full MTB rentals** tailored to experience level